Configuration

 ModbusRTU

-This resource and driver only supports local usage and will not work with an exporter.
+This resource only supports local usage and will not work with an exporter.

 ModbusRTU: